infiniteathlete/pixelfmt/README.md

     [UYVY](https://fourcc.org/pixel-format/yuv-uyvy/) to
     [I420](https://fourcc.org/pixel-format/yuv-i420/).
     More will be added as needed.
-*   Returns `Err` on x86\_64 CPUs that don't support AVX2.
-We'll likely add an SSE2 fallback later.
-As SSE2 is in the core x86\_64 instruction set, this would mean all x86\_64 CPUs would be supported.
 *   Expects to process full horizontal lines.
 This is likely to change to allow working on cropped regions.
 *   Does not support output to a frame with padding, as required by some